mhaugrud/msumcspy/_sources/ClassesBasics/Exercises.rst

 .. question:: cb_ex_3

    Copy your implementation of the ``distFrom`` method from the previous question.
-Then, below the comment ``# your new code goes here``, make two ``Point`` objects.
+Then, below the comment ``# your new code goes here``, instantiate two ``Point`` objects.
 Given that two points fall on the circumference of a circle, find and display the center and radius of that circle.

    .. activecode:: ch_c1_3